davekinkead/thesis/outline.md

 We now have a framework for analysing democratic authority in the rest of this thesis.
 Democratic authority may be rationalised - by offering reasons to make it tolerable _post hoc_.
 Democratic authority may be vindicated - by showing that certain desirable states of affairs are a probable consequent of it (see @cohen1971).
 Or democratic authority may be justified - shown to be legitimate by offering reasons that are warranted.

-I will show that no current account of democracy can justify political authority.
+I will show that no account of democracy adequately justifies political authority.

 ## Defining Democracy

-Democracy can be described descriptively or normatively.
-While many accounts are descriptive, they often have normative elements.
+Democracy can mean many things.
+A theory, an ideal, a system of government, a set of social practices.
+It can be applied to many contexts.
+States, organisations, families, humanity, even non-human groups.
+The analysis of democracy and of democratic theories can be a descriptive or normative endeavour.
+While many accounts of are descriptive, they often have normative elements.
+Of these, my focus is exclusively on normative democratic theories and how they attempt to justify the political authority of the state.

-Of the normative accounts, some simply assume democracy to be required and attempt to show what form is best, while others do not and attempt to justify democracy ab initio.
+Of the normative accounts, some simply assume democracy to be required and attempt to show what form is best.
+Others attempt to justify democracy _ab initio_.
+Contemporary accounts tend to fall into the former group, while classical accounts fall into the latter.

-Democracy can be described descriptively.
-These accounts try to show what democracy is.
+A lit review illustrating these themes...

-  - descriptive vs normative
+  - instrumental vs intrinsic
-  - assumes democracy vs justifies democracy
+  - transformative vs aggregative

-Lit review of descriptive characterisations of democratic

-  - Aristotle
-  - Madison & Hamilton
-  - Dahl
-  - Tilly
+  - necessary and/or sufficient

-But it can also be described normatively.
-These accounts try to show why democracy has value.

-Highlight the key features of any minimalist conception of democracy and outline my conception.
-Something along the lines of "collective autonomy characterised by political equality".
+We can see a few distinct argument forms for justifying democratic authority:

+  1. Democracy brings about good things
+  2. Good things are sufficient to warrant authority
+  3. Therefore democratic authority is warranted

+---

+  1. Democracy is good
+  2. Good is sufficient to warrant authority
+  3. Therefore democratic authority is warranted

+---

+  1. Authority is necessary
+  2. Democracy is best/least worst form of authority
+  3. Therefore democractic authority is warranted

+---

+  1. Only democracy can bring about the good sufficient to warrant authority
+  2. Therefore democratic authority is warranted

+Some accounts of democratic authority mix all 4

 ## Confusion over Consent